kitnil/awesome/README.md

 - [hugo](https://github.com/gohugoio/hugo) - The world’s fastest framework for building websites.
 - [antibody](https://github.com/getantibody/antibody) - The fastest shell plugin manager.
 - [hub](https://github.com/github/hub) - A command-line tool that makes git easier to use with GitHub.
-- [rkt](https://github.com/rkt/rkt) - rkt is a pod-native container engine for Linux.
+- [rkt](https://github.com/rkt/rkt) - [Project ended] rkt is a pod-native container engine for Linux.
 It is composable, secure, and built on standards.
 - [terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
 - [git-lfs](https://github.com/git-lfs/git-lfs) - Git extension for versioning large files
 - [github-trending](https://github.com/josephyzhou/github-trending) - Tracking the most popular Github repos, updated daily